Download Part of a YouTube Video

 On Windows

-2. Download the latest release of ffmpeg for Windows by clicking on the following link: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z.
-If you don’t have 7-Zip installed to extract the .7z archive, download and install the version suitable for your PC from https://www.7-zip.org/ (you can find whether you have a 32-bit or 64-bit OS by following this guide by Microsoft).
+ffmpegfor Windows by clicking on the following link: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z.
+If you don’t have 7-Zip installed to extract the.7zarchive, download and install the version suitable for your PC from https://www.7-zip.org/ (you can find whether you have a 32-bit or 64-bit OS by following this guide by Microsoft). - Extract the

-4. Make a new folder anywhere, move yt-dlp.exe and ffmpeg.exe into the new folder you just created (the name of the folder doesn’t really matter), and open the new folder you just created.
+yt-dlp.exeandffmpeg.exeinto the new folder you just created (the name of the folder doesn’t really matter), and open the new folder you just created. - Hold down

 .\yt-dlp -f "bestvideo+bestaudio" --external-downloader ffmpeg --external-downloader-args "ffmpeg_i:-ss 00:36:53.00 -to 00:38:46.00" https://youtu.be/0AMkXUgtNDw